-This RSE policy is to be delivered as part of the PSHE framework.
-It includes guidelines about student safety and is compatible with the school's other policy documents (for example, Bullying policy, Safeguarding Policy etc).
-Students with particular difficulties whether of a physical or intellectual nature will receive appropriately differentiated support in order to enable them to achieve mature knowledge, understanding and skills.
-Teaching methods will be adapted to meet the varying needs of this group of students.
+This RSE policy is to be delivered as part of the PSHE framework during Character and Culture lessons.
+It includes guidelines about pupil safety and is compatible with the school's other policy documents (for example, Bullying policy, Safeguarding Policy etc).
+Pupils with particular difficulties whether of a physical or intellectual nature will receive appropriately differentiated support in order to enable them to achieve mature knowledge, understanding and skills.
+Teaching methods will be adapted to meet the varying needs of this group of pupils.
 Learning about RSE in PSHE classes will link to/complement learning in those areas identified in the RSE audit.